freeverseio/LAOS-roadmap/README.md

 # **LAOS Roadmap**

 The LAOS Parachain aims to provide a bridgelessly-connected, secure, decentralized and highly scalable platform for the creation, ownership, and evolution of unique digital assets across all blockchains.
-In its final form, from a high-level technical perspective, the platform will consist of a main Parachain $(b)$ that manages the ownership of the assets (the **ownChain**), the native coin, and governance, etc., connected via a trustless bridge $(c)$ to a LAOS Relay Chain $(d)$ to which **evoChains** are connected via Parachain patterns.
+In its final form, from a high-level technical perspective, the platform will consist of a main Parachain $(b)$ that manages the ownership of the assets (the **OwnChain**), the native coin, and governance, etc., connected via a trustless bridge $(c)$ to a LAOS Relay Chain $(d)$ to which **evoChains** are connected via Parachain patterns.
 Evochains ($e_i$) manage the minting and evolution of the assets' attributes.

 ![LAOS-Arch-full](laos-architecture.png)